SAGA-1102/Capstone-Project-Part-1/README.md

 # 🛒 ShopNow E-Commerce - Capstone Project

+This project delivers a fully automated CI/CD workflow where Terraform builds the entire AWS setup—including VPC, subnets, NAT, and an EKS cluster—while Jenkins handles the application lifecycle end to end.
+Each service is containerized with Docker, Jenkins builds and tags the images, pushes them to ECR, and then triggers Helm deployments to EKS.
+The cluster pulls the latest images, updates the services automatically, and exposes the application through an AWS Load Balancer DNS.
+The result is a clean, efficient DevOps pipeline with zero manual deployment steps and smooth, repeatable releases.

+---

 ShopNow is a **Capstone project** built around a full-stack MERN e-commerce application:
 - **Customer App** (React frontend)
 - **Admin Dashboard** (React admin panel)